mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 • Pebbles should maybe only exist in the nondeterministic chunk of a level file.
 • The clouds in HWRM are much fainter than they were in HW2C.
 Need to find some way to fix them so they are more visible.
+• Harvestable dustclouds and nebulae need to be processed by the "appendShape" function as well.
+• Unfortunately, strings in this mod are nearly always case-sensitive.
+For instance, "Asteroid_1" and "asteroid_1" are two different things, and
+  "DustCloud" and "dustcloud" are also not the same.
+The game in general is more flexible, however, and often allows you to use your own preferred capitalization.
+• I could create a gametype flag that sets the PRNG seeds differently depending on whether the match is a skirmish versus the CPU or a true human-human match.